MyosQ/Sudoku/README.md

 030607020 <br>
 000400000 <br>
 500006000 <br>
+sudoku 2
+004007010
+...

-whers the zeros represent an empty square.
+where a zero represent an empty square.